kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         updated every transaction, *parent_ID* is the same as the parent subvolume's id, and *path* is the path of the subvolume.
 The exact meaning of *path* depends on the **Path filtering** option used.

+        If -O or -A is given, "top level" is replaced by "parent".

         The subvolume's ID may be used by the subvolume set-default command, or at mount time via the *subvolid=* option.

         ``Options``

         Path filtering:

+        -O
+                Print <path> and all subvolumes below it, recursively. <path>
+                must be a subvolume.
+Paths are printed relative to <path>.

+                This may be used by unprivileged users, in which case this only lists subvolumes that the user has access to.
+        -A
+                Print all subvolumes in the filesystem.
+Paths are printed relative to the root of the filesystem.

+        You likely always want either -O or -A. The -o and -a options and the default if no path filtering options are given have very confusing, accidental behavior that is only kept for backwards compatibility.

         -o
                 Print only the immediate children subvolumes of the subvolume